-Hermione eyes fluttered to her right when a figure with a dark grey robe and cloak stepped forward and lowered the hood of his cloak.
+Hermione's eyes fluttered to her right when a figure with a dark grey robe and cloak stepped forward and lowered the hood of the cloak.

-Hermione blinked in surprise as he slowly moved over to her.
-He had blood red eyes and pale skin to match the others.
-His black hair fell to the tips of his ears and he was taller than her, though not by much, she would guess he was five-foot-nine.
-He looked young, possibly fifteen or sixteen when he had been changed and Hermione blinked when he stopped in front her, giving her a small smile.
-His was downright angelic looking and it was bloody annoying.
+Hermione blinked in surprise as he slowly crossed over to her.
+He had blood-red eyes and pale skin to match the others.
+His black hair fell to the tips of his ears and he was taller than her, though not by much, she would guess he was five-foot-nine, ten at a push.
+He looked young, possibly fifteen or sixteen when he'd been changed and Hermione blinked slowly when he stopped before her, giving her a small smile.
+He was downright angelic looking and it was bloody annoying.

 The fog in her head cleared and her eyes fell down to his hand, which he offered her.
-The hand that wasn't pressed to her side lifted and she placed it in his, she jumped when she felt a bolt of lightning shoot through her and she looked up at him, to see him smirking down at her.
+The hand that wasn't pressed to her side lifted and she placed it in his, startling when she felt a bolt of lightning shoot through her.
+She looked up at him, seeing him smirking down at her.
 He placed her hand in the crook of his elbow and then led her out of the large doors.